deadlydog/deadlydog.github.io/_posts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 ## Is this a new pattern?

-I thought up this pattern several years ago after one of our services whose data did not change very often had an extended outage and it impacted many other services.
+I thought up this pattern many years ago after one of our services whose data did not change very often had an extended outage and it impacted many other services.
 I have used and recommended it many times since.
 I think it is a relatively straight-forward (and kind of obvious) solution, but I have not seen it documented anywhere, either by this name, `Stale Cache` pattern, or any other.
 If you know of it by a different name, please let me know in the comments below.